-If the leak is explosive and air is rushing out then the valve is in the open position and needs to be pushed in and quarter turned to closed – quickly!
+If the leak is explosive and air is rushing out then the valve is in the open position and needs to be closed – quickly!

 It is easy to forget to check that the valve pin is in the ‘closed’ or up position before beginning to pump, resulting in the agony of having to re-pump the last few psi again to the soundtrack of your paddling friend’s merry derision.
 It happens!